chichi-3/SMA-Strategy-Optimization/README.md

 We were able to find a moving average pair that performed better than the initial 50/200 strategy.
 However, both the original and the optimized versions underperformed Buy & Hold.

 There was also a noticeable difference between in-sample and out-of-sample returns, highlighting the risk of overfitting.
-This shows why relying only on backtest performance can be misleading — proper validation is key.
+This shows why relying only on backtest performance can be misleading, proper validation is key.

-Overall, this project serves as a strong example of how to approach strategy development carefully — not just to find what works, but also to understand what doesn’t.
+Overall, this project serves as a strong example of how to approach strategy development carefully, not just to find what works, but also to understand what doesn’t.